Mahou Shoujo Nante Mouiidesukara: Characters

 The magical creature that turns Yuzuka into a magical girl after meeting her.
 His appearance (to Yuzuka and other girls with the aptitude of magical girls) features a white spherical body with two long wings and a bird-like tail; he is supposed to be invisible and inaudible to the normal people, but he is able to show himself to them at will.
 Yuzuka and Chiya always keep distance from him, despite his pursuing intimate relationship with the girls.
 His taste is close to that of human, and he has a strong desire for delicious foods.
+He also has the power to create a barrier that allows private conversations without being heard or noticed by others, and project images with his eyes.